armchair-traveller/armchair-traveller/README.md

 ### Hi there!
 I'm Fang🦁

-I am a front end web developer that has a passion for building applications in the JAM (JavaScript, APIs, Markup) stack with Serverless tech.
+I'm a front end web developer that has a passion for building applications in the JAM (JavaScript, APIs, Markup) stack with Serverless tech.
 The JAM stack really emphasizes how all-powerful JavaScript has become!
 I'm always learning more about JavaScript thanks to it.
 Even though my skills primarily lie in front end, I also know a bit of Node.js because **It's Just JavaScript**™ and it's such an influential piece of technology that is crucial for modern web development workflows, even in the front end.

 I can't help loving the modern web and its amazingly productive tooling.
 I've used React with Gatsby, and more recently Svelte with Sapper / Elder.js / Svelte Kit.
 Really hoping that Svelte takes off because all it lacks is a larger ecosystem and you're missing out if you haven't tried Svelte yet!
 Nifty stuff.

-Oh, and my preferred platform is [Netlify](https://www.netlify.com/).
+My preferred platform is [Netlify](https://www.netlify.com/).
 Real time saver that has tons of impressive features baked in, check them out if you haven't heard of them!

 ### Chingu Voyages & Web Development